joelgeorgev/hello-react-ts/README.md

 *.tsx text eol=lf
 ```

-For an explanation of above code and why it is recommended to configure line endings, read [here](https://help.github.com/articles/dealing-with-line-endings/).
+*Refer [here](https://help.github.com/articles/dealing-with-line-endings/) for an explanation of above code and why it is recommended to configure line endings.*

 ## Add .gitignore